-Cities, townships, counties, nonprofits, Tribal governments and governmental entities created pursuant to Minnesota Statutes within the Iron Range Resources & Rehabilitation service area.
+Cities, townships, nonprofits, counties, Tribal governments and governmental entities created pursuant to Minnesota Statutes within the Iron Range Resources & Rehabilitation (IRRR) service area.
+The applicant or collaboration partners must be the current or intended property owner with control of the property.

-Eligible projects
+Eligible Projects